lautarodragan/lautarodragan/README.md

 🌱 The main things I'm continuously learning about are *functional programming* and *blockchains*, Bitcoin and Ethereum mainly.
 I've also grown an interest in cryptography.

 📖 I write about JavaScript, software architecture, crypto-currencies an more: https://tarokun.io.

-💪 I'm looking for my next awesome challenge.
-If you're working on something great, [let's talk](https://linkedin.com/in/lautarodragan)!